Marshal-AM/founderblaze/README.md

 }
 ```

-The pipeline plans the IA, resolves brand context (download + unzip brand kit, or invent palette/typography/voice), generates `{screen}-desktop.png` and `{screen}-mobile.png` for each screen, and packs the ZIP.
+The pipeline plans the IA (4–6 screens), resolves brand context (download + unzip brand kit, or invent palette/typography/voice), generates `mobile/ui-kit-board.png` and `desktop/ui-kit-board.png`, and packs the ZIP.

 **This is the UI surface a solo founder needs before writing a line of frontend.**